baihongguo/multi-HiFiMAP/README.md

 <br />

-### Step 2: The C++ Stateful Engine (Automatic)
+## The C++ Engine
-The pipeline relies on a highly optimized C++ backend (`src/multi-HiFiMAP_helper.cpp`).
+The pipeline relies on a optimized C++ backend (`src/multi-HiFiMAP_helper.cpp`).
 This script defines the `HiFiMAPCalculator` class, which uses the `Armadillo` linear algebra library to persist the sparse IBD matrix $X$ and the phenotype matrices in memory.
 It computes exact Hutchinson trace expansions on the fly.

 You do not need to manually compile this file; the main R script automatically loads it via `sourceCpp()`.